 Lyft’s Safety Features

-• Vehicle Safety Requirements: Like Uber, the driver needs a vehicle inspection report to ensure the car is in top-notch form.
-Vehicle age is city and state-specific (but no car older than a 2002 model is allowed).
+- Vehicle Safety Requirements: Drivers must pass a vehicle inspection to ensure their car meets safety standards.
+The age requirement for vehicles varies by city and state, but no car older than a 2002 model is allowed.

-Both Lyft and Uber have dedicated safety phone numbers and zero-tolerance policies against drivers who are reported to drive under influence of drugs or alcohol.
+- Dedicated Safety Support: Both Lyft and Uber have dedicated safety phone numbers and enforce a zero-tolerance policy against drivers caught driving under the influence of drugs or alcohol.

 2: Cost